Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ## Neural Net Interface<a name="netInterface" id="netInterface"></a>

-This is a user written interface that interprets a jpeg encoded image and returns the results in a List of JSON-friendly Maps.
+This is a user written interface that interprets a jpeg encoded image and returns the results in a List of Maps and any other data that the source may need.
 Settings can be set through configuration or Query messages, and settings may differ between the two.

 ### Default Processor<a name="defaultNet" id="defaultNet"></a>